sermojohn/gitmono/README.md

 ![Latest Release](https://img.shields.io/github/v/release/sermojohn/gitmono)

 # gitmono
-Git wrapper for monorepos

-This tool provides commands to manage versioning of projects in monorepos.
+CLI tool that wraps git to manage versioning of projects in monorepos.

 All commands accept the monorepo project to operate on, using the `-p` flag.
 When none is specified, the flag defaults to `.` that enables the tool for any repository type (also non-monorepo).
-The project value is expected to match a subdirectory of the project from the root path, to support `diff` and `log` commands.
+The specified project should match the subdirectory of the project from the root path.

 ## Commands

-`diff` command prints out the modified files for the specified git reference range that match the project subdirectory.

-`log` command prints out the commits for the specified git reference range that match project subdirectory.

 `init` command releases and prints the initial version (0.1.0) for the specified project, if it has never been released.